wp-plugins/printful-shipping-for-woocommerce/readme.txt

 First release

 == Changelog ==

+= 1.1 =
+* Added option to calculate sales tax rates for locations where it is required for Printful orders
+* Added automatic conversion of shipping rates to the currency used by Woocommerce
+* Printful API client library updated to use Wordpress internal wp_remote_get method instead of CURL directly
+* Changed plugin code structure for easier implementation of new features in the future

 = 1.0.2 =
 * Added option to disable SSL for users that do not have a valid CA certificates in their PHP installation